 The last step is to repair the finishwork.
 Fortunately, Raconteur has mostly black legs so color matching wasn't a huge issue.
 I used pastels to build up a reddish brown undertone...and then painted over the entire area with many thin layers of black acrylic paint.

 I allowed the leg to dry thoroughly before treating it with a several light coat of protective spray.
 Ta da!
 Raconteur's leg is almost as good as new.
-If you hold him upside down in bright sunlight and really study the area below the knee, you might be able to see the patch, but I'm calling this one a success!
+If you hold him upside down in bright sunlight and really study the area below the knee, you might be able to see the patch, but it's nearly invisible.
+I'm calling this one a success!

 Many thanks to Tiffany Purdy for being my fix-it consultant.
 I don't know what I'd do without her!